 If you are in financial straits, consider your priorities.
 Eat or have Waterford Crystal Flutes to drink champagne you can't afford.

-NOTE: WE DO NOT BUY WATERFORD MARQUIS, WATERFORD NOCTURNE, LENOX, LIBBEY, MIKASA, OR ANY FAKE WATERFORD CRYSTAL.
+NOTE: WE DO NOT BUY WATERFORD MARQUIS, WATERFORD NOCTURNE, LENOX, LIBBEY, MIKASA, CRISTAL D'ARQUES, OR ANY FAKE WATERFORD CRYSTAL.

 Steuben: We will consider just about any piece of Steuben.
 It will depend on the type and quantity of the pieces.
 The Steuben factory is now closed and was an American made product.

 Lalique: Some Lalique pieces can be quite expensive.
 We will have to look at each piece on a case-by-case basis.
 Lalique is still in production and is a French manufactured crystal.

 Here is a tip from the many pieces that we've purchased.
 First, run your fingers around the rim of stemware.
 The touch of your fingers will feel and be able to tell a chip or nick faster then your eyes will.
 Next, check the sides of the crystal.
 We've missed many side chips from not doing this inspection.
 Finally, you can really find problems by washing each piece, and then drying the pieces with a lint free towel and holding them up to a flourescent light.
 We will do this before providing you with a final quote if your pieces are shipped to us.

 Baccarat: A very fine crystal.
 We purchase Baccarat items on a case-by-case basis.
 This is a French produced crystal and is still in business today.

 Fostoria: The only patterns that we are purchasing right now are Chintz and Navarre.
 If you have another pattern you would like to sell, email us the name of the pattern, and how many pieces you have.
 We are interested in stemware but the major pieces like pitchers, decanters, bowls and vases are more of what we purchase.
 Maybe 10% of these items are signed.